dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 The Microsoft Intune App SDK for iOS allows you to incorporate Intune Mobile App Management (MAM) into your iOS app.
 A MAM-enabled application is one integrated with the Intune App SDK, and allows IT administrators to deploy policies to your mobile app when the app is actively managed by Intune.

-## What’s in the SDK
+# What’s in the SDK

 The Intune App SDK for iOS includes a static library, resource files, API headers, a Debug settings plist and a configurator tool.
 Mobile apps may simply include the resource files and statically link to the libraries for most policy enforcement.
 Advanced Intune MAM features are enforced through APIs.

 This guide will cover the use of the following components of the Intune App SDK for iOS:

-* **`libIntuneMAM.a`**: The Intune App SDK static library.
+* **libIntuneMAM.a**: The Intune App SDK static library.
 If your app does not use extensions, link this library to your project to enable your app for Intune mobile application management.
 Instructions are found in the “Building your app with Intune App SDK” section.

-* **`IntuneMAM.framework`**: The Intune App SDK framework.
+* **IntuneMAM.framework**: The Intune App SDK framework.
 Link this framework to your project to enable your app for Intune mobile application management.
 Use the framework instead of the static library if your app uses extensions, so that your project does not create multiple copies of the static library.

-* **`IntuneMAMResources.Bundle`**: A resource bundle that contains resources the SDK relies on.
+* **IntuneMAMResources.bundle**: A resource bundle that contains resources the SDK relies on.

 * **Headers**: Exposes the Intune App SDK APIs.
 If you use an API, you will need to include the header file that contains the API.
 The following header files include the API function calls required to enable the functionality of the Intune App SDK.